ArbitrumFoundation/governance/docs/overview.md

 | Arb One 3% Governor | non-constitutional | only treasury-related proposals |
 | Arb One 5% Governor | constitutional | - |

+##### Vote Exclusion
+Token holders have the ability to exclude their votes from the above quorum calculations by delegating to a designated "exclude address," address `0xA4b86`.
+Delegating to the exclude address prevents tokens that are not expected to participate in governance from "artificially" inflating the required quorum size.
+For example, the treasury should not use its own tokens to vote on proposals, thus, the treasury's votes are delegated to the exclude address.

 #### Arbitrum One L2 Timelock

 Proposals can be scheduled here by the 5% governor, or by a 7-of-12 agreement in the Security Council.
 This timelock enforces a 3-day delay before the proposal can then be executed by anybody.